The

 sandwiched between the body and the neck laminations.
 Craig opted for a

-Seymour Duncan MusicMan pickup with an active Duncan EQ
+Seymour Duncan MusicMan pickup with an active Duncan EQ STC-3M3

-STC-3M3 control system, and
+control system, and

 this baby sings with power and clarity!
-The solid Schaller bridge was also an ideal
+The solid Schaller bridge was

 choice and has long been a favourite of mine.